n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.stripe.md

+---
+title: Stripe node - n8n Documentation
+description: Documentation for the Stripe node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Stripe

 The Stripe node allows you to automate work in Stripe, and integrate Stripe with other applications. n8n has built-in support for a wide range of Stripe features, including getting balance, creating charge, and deleting customers.